zackfertig/rct_progress/README.md

 Prebuilt binaries (no Python required)
 - For convenience, portable binaries may be attached to Releases (Windows/macOS/Linux):
-	- rct-highscores: standalone highscores.dat builder/merger
+	- Windows: `rct-highscores.exe` (drag‑and‑drop onto the .exe)
+	- macOS: `rct-highscores.app` droplet (drag files onto the app)
+	- Linux: `rct-highscores-<arch>.AppImage` (make executable; optional menu integration)
-	- rct-progress: CSS0.DAT → CSV parser
+	- Also available: `rct-progress` (CSS0.DAT → CSV parser)
 - Usage is the same as the Python scripts; just replace the python invocation with the binary:
 	- Windows: `./rct-highscores.exe --css0 "...\DATA\CSS0.DAT" -o ./outdir/highscores.dat --merge`
-	- macOS: `./rct-highscores --css0 "/path/.../DATA/CSS0.DAT" -o ./outdir/highscores.dat --merge`
+	- macOS (CLI one‑file): `./rct-highscores --css0 "/path/.../DATA/CSS0.DAT" -o ./outdir/highscores.dat --merge`
-	- Linux: `./rct-highscores --css0 "/path/.../DATA/CSS0.DAT" -o ./outdir/highscores.dat --merge`
+	- Linux (CLI one‑file): `./rct-highscores --css0 "/path/.../DATA/CSS0.DAT" -o ./outdir/highscores.dat --merge`
-	- If macOS blocks execution, remove quarantine and make it executable: `xattr -dr com.apple.quarantine ./rct-highscores; chmod +x ./rct-highscores`
+	- macOS Gatekeeper: for the CLI binary, remove quarantine and make it executable if needed: `xattr -dr com.apple.quarantine ./rct-highscores; chmod +x ./rct-highscores`
-	- On Linux, mark executable if needed: `chmod +x ./rct-highscores`
+	- Linux permissions: mark CLI binary or AppImage executable if needed: `chmod +x ./rct-highscores` or `chmod +x ./rct-highscores-*.AppImage`
  - Drag-and-drop (binaries only):
 	 - Drop a single `CSS0.DAT` onto `rct-highscores` to generate `highscores.dat` into your default OpenRCT2 user folder:
 		 - Windows: `%USERPROFILE%\Documents\OpenRCT2\highscores.dat`
 		 - macOS: `~/Library/Application Support/OpenRCT2/highscores.dat`
 		 - Linux: `~/.config/OpenRCT2/highscores.dat`
 	 - Drop both `CSS0.DAT` and an existing `highscores.dat` onto `rct-highscores` to merge and write to the given highscores path.

+OS‑native packages details
+- macOS `.app` droplet
+  - Download `rct-highscores.app` from Releases and drag `CSS0.DAT` (and optionally an existing `highscores.dat`) onto it.
+  - First‑run security: right‑click the app → Open to bypass Gatekeeper; or remove quarantine via Terminal: `xattr -dr com.apple.quarantine rct-highscores.app`.
+  - Outputs to your OpenRCT2 user folder when only `CSS0.DAT` is provided; merges if both files are dropped.
+- Linux AppImage
+  - Download `rct-highscores-*.AppImage`, then: `chmod +x rct-highscores-*.AppImage` and double‑click.
+  - Optional: run once to integrate into your desktop menu; after integration you can drag files onto the launcher/icon if supported by your environment.
+  - As with other binaries, a single `CSS0.DAT` generates to the default OpenRCT2 folder; adding a `highscores.dat` performs an in‑place merge.

 Usage (from this repo folder)
 - From CSV (Windows PowerShell):